-PREREQUISITE - Grade C (60%) or better in Year 11 Music (ATAR): Contemporary Music and additional music lessons.
+PREREQUISITE - Grade C (60%) or better in Year 11 Music (ATAR) and additional extra-curricular Music lessons are required

-The Music ATAR course encourages students to explore a range of musical experiences, developing their musical skills, understanding, creative and expressive potential, through the genre of Contemporary/Popular Music.
-The course consists of a written component, incorporating aural skills, theory and composition, cultural and historical analysis; and a practical component focused on solo and group performance opportunities.
-The practical component can be delivered in a different context (such as Western Art Music, Musical Theatre or Jazz), independent of the written component, and students can choose to perform on an instrument or voice focusing on this different context.
-Students are required to have an additional weekly instrumental lesson to assist with the practical component of the course, incorporating technical requirements and repertoire preparation.
+The Music ATAR course encourages students to explore a range of musical experiences, developing their musical skills, understanding, creative and expressive potential, through the genres of Contemporary, Jazz, Music Theatre, and Western Art Music.
+The course consists of a written component and a practical component focused on solo and group performance opportunities.
+The practical component can be delivered in a different context (such as Contemporary, Jazz, Music Theatre, and Western Art Music independent of the written component, and students can choose to perform on an instrument or voice focusing on this different context.

 The Music course provides opportunities for creative expression, aesthetic appreciation for music across different times, places, cultures and contexts, and development of instrumental and performance skills on selected instruments.
 Students listen, analyse, compose, and perform music, developing skills to confidently engage with a diverse array of musical experiences, both independently and collaboratively.
-Studying music may also provide a pathway for further training and employment in a range of professions within the music industry.